seund123/Data-Mining-Preprocessing/README.md

 This project marks one of my first deep dives into data handling and cleaning using various data libraries.
 The goal was to explore essential preprocessing techniques to improve data quality and prepare it for analysis or modeling.

 Key Preprocessing Techniques
-1. Data Cleaning
-Identified and handled outliers using statistical methods.
-Managed missing values through imputation techniques to ensure data integrity.
-2. Feature Scaling
+1. Feature Scaling:
 Applied normalization and standardization to numeric features for consistent scaling across the dataset.
-3. Dimensionality Reduction
+2. Dimensionality Reduction:
 Utilized feature selection to remove irrelevant or redundant variables.
 Implemented Principal Component Analysis (PCA) to extract meaningful features while reducing dimensionality.